Natick Mall: Opening of original mall

+Pray's Furniture was eventually replaced with a Boston Baby store in 1971, and later became a Playmart in 1975, but after the closure of Playmart in 1979, the vacant space was renovated into an additional retail wing and a four-bay food court in September 1980.
+This was the mall's first ever renovation.
+The mall opened many new tenants such as; Orange Julius, Papa Gino's in the food court, The Gap, The Limited, Chess King, and a bunch more of new tenants.

 By 1985, the mall had been acquired from the original owners by S.R.
 Weiner & Associates and William Finard, and, aside from the conversion of the former Boston Baby wing, the overall facility and retail mix had been virtually unchanged since opening in 1966.
 Weiner and Finard proposed an expansion of the mall, which would include the addition of a Lord & Taylor anchor as well as a second level of retail.
 However, not enough capital could be raised, and, coupled with lawsuits with Shopper's World owner Melvin Simon (who had made a controversial redevelopment proposal of that mall), the project was suspended indefinitely.
 Filene's proceeded with a renovation of its store in 1990 as part of the former expansion plans.
 This part was completed in 1991.

 1992–1994 construction of replacement

 By the early 1990s, the outdated mall had caused many shoppers to go to other larger, more modern area malls.
 In 1992, the Homart Development Company purchased the Natick Mall and the adjacent Shopper's World in Framingham for redevelopment.
 Initial plans called for the Natick Mall to become a power center and Shopper's World an enclosed shopping mall; however, Filene's was unwilling to spend more capital on a new building at Shopper's World after remodeling their store in the mall, thus the plans were switched onto the opposite properties.

 The original mall, except Filene's, was demolished in June 1993; its two-floor replacement, originally slated to open in August 1994, opened on October 12, 1994.
-It included previous anchor stores Filene's, Jordan Marsh, and a rebuilt Sears in addition to new anchor store Lord & Taylor.
+The Filene's portion of the mall would be the only vestige of the original mall.
+When the mall opened it included previous anchor stores Filene's, Jordan Marsh, and a rebuilt Sears in addition to new anchor store Lord & Taylor.
 Jordan Marsh was purchased by Federated Department Stores in 1994, and the nameplate was replaced by Macy's chain-wide in 1996.

 Macy's relocated from the Jordan Marsh space to the Filene's space in 2006 when Macy's merged with Filene's.
 J. C. Penney opened in the former Jordan Marsh/Macy's space on March 9, 2007.